polettix/ETOOBUSY/_posts/2021/2021-04-09-readonly-tiny.md

 > [Readonly::Tiny][] is better than [constant][].

+> **UPDATE 2021-10-04** it was long time due to fix the big issue with
+> this post!
+Now it does what it was meant to do.

 I rarely use constants, mainly because I like those constants to be... variables that are possibly read from a file.
 But yes, those variables might have default values and these would probably be... *constants*.